Holly Mitchell

-Holly J. Mitchell (born September 7, 1964) is an American politician currently serving as a member of the Los Angeles County Board of Supervisors.

-A Democrat, Mitchell served as a state senator for California's 30th senate district from 2013 to 2020, which is also part of Supervisorial District 2 and encompasses Culver City, Ladera Heights, Exposition Park, and parts of the Westmont, Florence, Crenshaw, Del Rey, Marina del Rey, Downtown Los Angeles.
-She previously represented the 26th Senate District after replacing then-senator Curren Price in a 2013 special election.
-Prior to being elected to the State Senate, she served in the California State Assembly representing the 54th Assembly District.
+Holly Jewell Mitchell (born September 7, 1964) is an American politician currently serving as a member of the Los Angeles County Board of Supervisors.
+She is the Chair pro tempore of Los Angeles County.
+A Democrat, Mitchell served as a state senator for California's 30th senate district from 2013 to 2020, which is also part of the 2nd supervisorial district.
+Prior to being elected to the State Senate, she served in the California State Assembly representing the 54th assembly district.

 Mitchell is a member of the California Legislative Black Caucus.
 In 2016 Mitchell became the first African American to chair the Senate Budget and Fiscal Review Committee, where she has overseen the passage and adoption of two consecutive state budgets.

+Early life

+Mitchell was born in Los Angeles to Edward Mitchell and Sylvia Johnson, both of whom worked for the government.
+They were both social workers when they met.
+After their marriage, her father was an educator and her mother was a probation officer.